Passover 2026 - Start/End Dates, Seder, Calendar

 Passover and Easter connections: According to Christian tradition, Jesus's crucifixion and resurrection occurred during the Jewish Passover.
 The Last Supper is believed to be the first Seder meal of Passover that Jesus and his followers enjoyed to celebrate the event.

-Easter's date: Easter falls on the Sunday following the full moon on or after the vernal equinox, which falls between March 22nd and April 25th in the Gregorian calendar.
-In 2024, it will take place on Sunday, March 31st, 2024.
+Easter's date: Easter falls on the Sunday following the full moon on or after the vernal equinox, which falls between March 20th and April 23th in the Gregorian calendar.

 Are Passover and Good Friday the Same Day?